 7. Get creative with cacti

-As the plant of the year, it’s only right that some form of succulent play a pressing role in festive decorating for 2020.
+As the plant of the year, it’s only right that some form of succulent play a pressing role in festive decorating this year.
 This playful display sees mini cacti arrangements suspended on wires with a window frame, to float above the festive floral arrangements on the window sill.
 These simple plants are perfect, because they won’t require watering in the time they are up over Christmas.

 8. Make a garland of crackers